 Additional Workshop Information

-You are eligible to attend The Art and Science of Love workshop in Seattle at no out-of-pocket expense.
+You are eligible to attend the Virtual Art and Science of Love workshop at no out-of-pocket expense.
 Your registration fee is paid for by your EAP plan through Spring Health.
 Click here for further details.

 Frequently Asked Questions

 The Art and Science of Love has been shown to achieve results similar to those of 6 months of marital therapy and 94% of previous workshop attendees have reported positive results after attending this groundbreaking weekend workshop.

 Yes.
 Drs.
 John and Julie Gottman are the presenters for live The Art and Science of Love couples workshops in Seattle, WA, unless otherwise indicated.
 The Art & Science of Love virtual couples workshop will be hosted by:

 Couples of all ages, incomes, races, nationalities, professions, religions, abilities, and orientations attend our workshops.
 Couples attend who already have a strong, healthy relationship, and couples attend to repair relationship damage and get back on track.
 Parents sometimes attend who have decided to end their relationship but want to do so in a way that doesn’t negatively impact their children, and receive skills to become healthy co-parents moving forward.
 We welcome all couples who want to work on making their relationship stronger.